frida/frida-website/_i18n/en/_docs/stalker.md

 };
 ```

-Now lets look at some code when stalker is initialized which configures their
+Now let's look at some code when stalker is initialized which configures their
 size:

 ```